oatlog/oatlog/doc/planning_report/main.typ

 Given an expression like $f(f(a, b), b)$ and knowing that $f(a, b) = a$, we want an algorithm to show that $f(f(a, b), b) = a$.
 This can be done by computing the congruence closure @congruenceclosure, which essentially assigns equivalence classes to expressions and merges equal expressions.
-This is sometimes called "canonicalization" when applied to E-graphs.
+This is sometimes called "canonicalization" when applied to e-graphs.
 It can be implemented using union-find.